martinvonz/jj/docs/roadmap.md

 Working copies can still be stored locally.

 In order to reduce latency, there is a local daemon process that caches reads and writes.
-It also prefetches of objects it thinks the client might as for next.
+It also prefetches of objects it thinks the client might ask for next.
 In also helps with write latency by optimistically answering write requests (it therefore needs to know the server's hashing scheme so it can return the right IDs).